csstools/sanitize.css/README.md

 See https://rawgit.com/10up/sanitize.css/release/4.0.0/sanitize.css

-[sanitize.css] corrects broken and missing styles while following emerging best practices so elements render consistently in all browsers, and you spend less time writing rules you’ll likely never change.
+[sanitize.css] is a CSS library that corrects broken and missing styles in all browsers, preserving useful defaults rather than unstyling everything, so most often none of its styles ever need to be overwritten.
+It’s developed alongside [normalize.css], so every normalization includes the browsers or browser versions being targeted, and every opinionated change is marked and documented.

 ## Features